joinpursuit/Pursuit-Core-Standards/curricula/ios.md

 <details>
 <summary>API keys, Auth, URLRequest</summary>
-<p>Know how to manage API keys and keeping them safe.
+<p>We expect fellows to know how to manage API keys and keeping them safe.
 Know Oauth 2.0 specs and why it's important in the authentication process</p>
 </details>

 <details>
 <summary>POST request</summary>
-<p>Be able to use URLRequest and URLSession to make a POST request to a Web API</p>
+<p>We expect fellows to be able to use URLRequest and URLSession to make a POST request to a Web API</p>
 </details>